Step-based checkpointing with high-level algorithmic differentiation: Defining a checkpointing schedule

-Table~\ref{tab:periodic_disk} provides a schedule associated with the periodic storage of checkpoint data on disk, with checkpoints stored every 2 steps, and with forward restart data buffered in memory.
-In this schedule the non-linear dependency data for multiple steps, between the forward restart checkpoint locations, is stored in the intermediate storage when advancing the adjoint.
-If pairs of consecutive steps were to be combined into a single step then this approach is equivalent to a ``store all forward restarts'' approach, storing data necessary to restart the forward at the start of any given step.
-The number of forward steps in the original forward calculation is considered initially unknown, leading to additional advancement of the forward over steps 3 and 4.
-The checkpoints on disk are retained, permitting a subsequent adjoint calculation without needing a new forward calculation.
+\tlmadjoint{} includes an implementation of the mixed memory-disk approach of \citet{stumm2009}, the approach combining periodic and binomial checkpointing described in \citet{pringle2016} and in the supporting information for \citet{goldberg2020}, and also provides two-level mixed memory-disk schedules by interfacing with the H-Revolve library \citep{herrmann2020}.

-\subsubsection{A revolve schedule}
+\subsection{A revolve schedule}

-The schedule in Table~\ref{tab:binomial} corresponds to revolve schedule in Table~\ref{tab:revolve_schedule}.
+The schedule in Table~\ref{tab:binomial} corresponds to a revolve schedule for the case of 4 steps and a maximum of 2 forward restart checkpoints.
 The intermediate storage has one of three states: storing only forward data for a forward restart checkpoint (e.g. actions 0--3), storing only non-linear dependency data for the adjoint (e.g. actions 18--21), and storing no data (actions 15--17).
-The revolve algorithm only permits the adjoint to be run once per original forward calculation, and hence the \texttt{EndReverse} action has \texttt{exhausted=True}.

-Note that, while it may break the assumptions of the revolve algorithm and storage limits might be exceeded, the schedule permits a complete adjoint calculation even with an arbitrary computational graph.
+Note that, while it may break the assumptions of the revolve algorithm, the schedule permits a complete adjoint calculation even with an arbitrary computational graph.
 For example action 4 indicates that data for a forward restart checkpoint should be stored in the intermediate storage.
 This occurs in action 5 as the forward advances.
 The data is transferred to a checkpoint in action 6, and then the intermediate storage is cleared in action 7.
 Even if calculations in later steps depend on additional forward variables, not recorded in the forward restart checkpoint, these need not appear in the checkpoint.
 In this example any additional forward variables required to advance over step 3 need not be stored in the checkpoint, as the forward only advances over step 3 once (in action 9).
-More generally data required for advancement of the forward over later steps may appear in later forward restart checkpoints.
-Through explicit control of both the intermediate storage and forward advancement via the schedule, it is possible to store only data necessary to advance the forward over a specific sequences of steps.
+More generally data required to advance the forward over later steps may appear in later forward restart checkpoints.
+Through explicit control of both the intermediate storage and forward advances via the schedule, it is possible to store only data necessary to advance the forward over a specific sequence of steps -- implementing checkpoint deferment as used in \citep{maddison2019}.